iqtree/iqtree.github.io/doc/Compilation-Guide.md

 Compiling MPI version
 ---------------------

+**Requirements**:

+* Download source code of IQ-TREE version 1.5.1 or later.
-* **Requirements**: Please first install an MPI library (e.g., [OpenMPI](http://open-mpi.org/)) if not available in your system.
+* Install an MPI library (e.g., [OpenMPI](http://open-mpi.org/)) if not available in your system.
 For Mac OS X, the easiest is to install [Homebrew package manager](http://brew.sh), and then install OpenMPI library from the command line with:

         brew install openmpi